Imani Cezanne: Biography

 She represented the Root Slam at the 2018 National Poetry Slam.

 "Heels"

 "Heels" was originally filmed by All Def Poetry during her performance of the piece at the Da Poetry Lounge.
 Later, Cezanne performed the piece again at the Ill List Slam Poetry Invitational in December 2014.

 "Protest"

 Cezanne performed "Protest" at the 2015 National Poetry Slam.

 "Angry Black Woman"

 Cezanne performed "Angry Black Woman" at the Da Poetry Lounge in 2015.

 "Hunger Games"

 Originally performed at the 2014 Women of the World Poetry Slam in Austin, Texas.
 It was filmed by Button Poetry and uploaded to YouTube.

 "#flyingwhileblack"

 Filmed at Women of the World Poetry Slam Finals 2016 in Brooklyn, NY, an event hosted by Poetry Slam, Inc.

 Awards

+Imani Cezanne has won several Grand Slam Championships, and ranked in the top 10 at several World Poetry slams.